brigand/shide/README.md

 mkdir -p scripts/shide
 ```

-Restart atom now ("Window: Reload" in the command pallet).

 ## Usage

 Let's create our first shide script.
 It requires a config file, and a .js file.